polgarp/polgarp.github.io/_posts/9am26/Articulating-design-decisions.md

 As you get more senior, you should better understand why you do things.
 Team leads should help and make connections.

+One of the most important job I had as a design leader to make sure decisions are articulated, and designers have the confidence in their rationale.

 Key to be a confident designer is to be able to rationalize your decisions.
 Some of the problems come from not being confident enough, taking feedback as a must act on (a lot of time they are more like ideas, and need to be treated like that).

 A lot of happens when designs get out of product teams - on presentations to stakeholders or the wider org, this is where defending decisions comes up.
 But either way, articulation is the first step, why something is made in a certain way.